maxxiimo/the-front-end-manifesto/information-architecting.md

 "I'm a great Web site for finding a job...a job that is perfect for you, you should join me, if you do you will have access to tons of perfect jobs and your life will change for the better forever!"

-In this theme example – with my Information Architect (IA) hat on – I immediately see several major blocks of information:
+In this storyline example – with my Information Architect (IA) hat on – I immediately see several major blocks of information:

 1)  What is the site in 10 words or less - possibly a summary box.
 2)  How do I join - a sign-up section.
 3)  An area that describes the benefits of the site - maybe user testimonials.
 4)  The obvious table stakes to this story, the side story:
     - A logo
     - Legalese (Copyright, ToS, Privacy)
     - Non-legal footer type info (Feedback, About, Contact, Site Map)

 ...and as the front end developer I'm already beginning to imagine how these blocks of information will be conveyed.